pablo-lamtenzan/ft_containers/README.md

 ## (Unfinished)
-## Implementation from scrath (dev my std::allocator and my iterators) of some std conainers like:
+## Implementation from scrath (developing my std::allocator and my iterators) of some std conainers like:
 - std::vector (using an array)
 - std::list (using a doubly-linked list)
 - std::stack